schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 2. MPI Programming

-    - How to write an MPI code
+    - How to write basic MPI code

 3. Introducting to PETSc

-    - Writing MPI code for scientific computing
+    - Develop MPI code for scientific computing

+4. Paraview for Scientific Visulization

 ---